By Eamonn O’Keeffe

 At the time of the alleged murder, Blueman and Henry may have been posted at the lonely blockhouse on Gibraltar Point, which guarded entry to York’s harbour.
 Robertson claimed that the small detachment garrisoned there often visited the keeper for drinks.
 The men stationed at this isolated post enjoyed much less supervision than their counterparts across the harbour at Fort York and were just over a mile’s walk along the sandbar from Radelmüller’s beer keg.

 Many of the details surrounding the keeper’s demise will forever be left to the imagination.
-The whereabouts of Magdalene and Arabella on the evening of 2 January, for example, remain unknown, although his widow did not testify at trial.
+The whereabouts of Magdalene and Arabella on the evening of 2 January, for example, remain unclear, and his widow did not testify at trial.

 The death of a foreign-born lighthouse keeper across the harbour apparently merited scant attention from the people of York.
-Little correspondence has been found discussing the case; even the usually comprehensive diarist Ely Playter fails to mention the murder.
+Not much correspondence has been found discussing the case; even the usually comprehensive diarist Ely Playter failed to mention the apparent murder.
 Though writing almost a century later, Robertson provides the only account of the night’s events.
-According to Durnan family oral tradition, he wrote, the keeper was beaten to death for refusing to give the inebriated soldiers another round of drinks.
-Another version – that Radelmüller was murdered when the soldiers discovered he had cheated them by watering down their whiskey – has recently become popular, but is a modern elaboration on the traditional tale without any documentary basis.
+According to Durnan family tradition, he recorded, the keeper was beaten to death for refusing to give the inebriated soldiers another round of drinks.

-Yet in the absence of further contemporary evidence, the central question of precisely how Radelmüller met his end can never be answered with certainty.
-That said, the corroboration of other facets of Robertson’s account by surviving evidence certainly bodes well for the overall reliability of the tale related to him by Durnan.
+In the absence of further contemporary evidence, the central question of precisely how Radelmüller met his end can never be answered with certainty.
+That said, the corroboration of other facets of Robertson’s account, including the basic fact of the keeper’s violent death and the involvement of soldiers from the garrison, certainly bodes well for the overall reliability of the tale related to him by Durnan.

-Neither contemporary documents nor Robertson’s account discuss the precise location of the murder.
+Neither contemporary documentation nor Robertson’s account provide details on the precise location of the alleged murder.
 Spine-chilling stories of blood oozing from the 13th step notwithstanding, Radelmüller would surely have hosted the soldiers in his keeper’s cottage, not in the lighthouse’s cramped staircase.
 Constructed alongside the lighthouse in 1809, this cozy cabin – a more likely setting for the night’s events – stood until about 1950.

-But while investigation has supported much of the traditional legend, rumours of the gruesome fate of Radelmüller’s corpse appear completely unfounded.
-While a missing body makes for a better ghost story, neither Robertson nor any period sources describe the killers mutilating and concealing the keeper’s remains or even claim that Radelmüller disappeared at all.
-In fact, contemporary reports laconically note his ‘unfortunate death’ without displaying any of the uncertainty that would inevitably have arisen in the absence of a body.
-A close reading of Robertson’s account provides the final nail in the coffin, so to speak, clearly implying that Durnan understood Radelmüller’s corpse to have been respectfully buried, not hacked to pieces and scattered.
+But while investigation has supported much of the traditional legend, rumours of the gruesome fate of Radelmüller’s corpse appear to be completely unfounded.
+Although a missing body makes for a better ghost story, neither Robertson nor any contemporary sources describe the killers mutilating and concealing the keeper’s remains or even claim that Radelmüller disappeared at all.
+In fact, reports of the time laconically note his ‘unfortunate death’ without displaying any of the uncertainty that would inevitably have arisen in the absence of a body.
+Letters of administration for the estate of the late keeper (who left no will) were also promptly granted to Radelmüller’s brother-in-law on 17 January 1815.
+A close reading of Robertson’s account provides the final nail in the coffin, so to speak, as it clearly indicates that Durnan believed Radelmüller’s corpse had been respectfully buried, not hacked to pieces and scattered.
 The discovery of coffin fragments found alongside a jawbone in 1893, if indeed linked to Radelmüller, would support such a conclusion, but does not tally with a hasty burial by fugitive killers.
 Contrary to oft-repeated claims that the keeper was ‘never seen again’, all evidence suggests that Radelmüller’s body did not vanish in the first place, but was found, examined by the coroner and laid to rest near the lighthouse.

-Blueman and Henry had escaped the death penalty but neither remained in the army for long.
+Although Blueman and Henry escaped the death penalty, neither remained in the army for long.
 His term of enlistment complete, Blueman was discharged on 28 April 1815 while Henry deserted from the Glengarry Light Infantry on 30 June.
 Like many former soldiers, Blueman received a location ticket in 1816 for 100 acres in Sophiasburgh, Prince Edward County as a reward for his service.
-Although Blueman never settled there permanently, he later had second thoughts on homesteading.
+Although he never settled there permanently, the veteran later had second thoughts on homesteading.
 Blueman’s 1830 petition for another land grant was approved though no lot was apparently ever assigned to him.